AndrewTal/CrossModalTrajCorr/README.md

 </div>

+Note that you need to download all required datasets and pretrained models by yourself using the links provided at the end, and update the corresponding paths before running the scripts.

 ## How to install
 Follow the steps below to create and activate the environment, and install the project dependencies:
 ```python